ribborges/tasks-web/README.md

 Download and install [node.js](https://nodejs.org/en).

-Set the baseURL variable on src/api/url.ts to your API URL.
+Set the .env variable to your API URL (Variable name: API_URL).

 Open your terminal/cmd on the repo directory and run: